IMF Speaks on Nigeria’s Participation in Global Loan Market Despite High Borrowing Cost

 In light of lower-than-expected activity in the first half of the year, the international lender pointed out that the change reflects slower growth in Nigeria.

-Legit.ng reported that new Data from the Central Bank of Nigeria (CBN) has shown that the Nigerian Government has allocated a significant $1.81 billion to service foreign debts during the first seven months of 2023.
+Legit.ng earlier reported that new data from the CBN showed that the Nigerian government allocated a significant $1.81 billion to service foreign debts during the first seven months of 2023.

-An analysis of the amount shows that in January 2023, the Nigerian Government set aside $112.35 million to service foreign debt.
+An analysis of the amount showed that in January 2023, the Nigerian government set aside $112.35 million to service foreign debt.

 February saw a higher debt servicing of $288.5 million, while March witnessed a substantial expense of $400.5 million.